khazixi/awakening-db/README.md

 You should be able to copy paste the database into your projects because its sqlite.

-The `main.py` script is provided so that you are able to generate all the correct data from Serene's Forest.
+The `main.go` script is provided so that you are able to generate all the correct data from Serene's Forest.